Return of Title IV Funds (R2T4) Policy and Procedures

 Official Complete Withdrawal

-To withdraw from all enrollments in a semester, student submits the official complete withdrawal form to the office of Vice President for Student Affairs (for undergraduates) or the Graduate Studies Office (for graduate students).
+To withdraw from all enrollments in a semester, student submits the official complete withdrawal form to the office of Vice President for Student Services (for Undergraduates) or the Graduate Studies Office (for Graduate students).

 Approved Official Complete Withdrawal:

 Return of Title IV funds calculations will be performed and the student may be responsible for any outstanding balance(s) resulting from the determinations.
 The student will be notified of any credit balances, returned funds or refunds due.

 Once a student attends at least one class, the student has for all intents established eligibility for FSA.
 However, it is the responsibility of the Vice President of Student Services (VPSA) or designee (or the Graduate Office for graduate students) to determine the appropriate type of withdrawal on a case-by-case basis.
 For an administrative complete withdrawal, the VPSA may determine the student never began attendance or had an extenuating circumstance which determined them unable to attend.
 All registration and all financial aid will be removed from the student records.

 Note: If a student never begins attendance in any of their classes, and received a credit balance refund of FSA funds prior to the first day of the enrollment period, a review of the student's account will be made to determine if a final demand letter is warranted and appropriate action taken.